engineer-work/Join-Company/README.md

 > I not interested in Marriage and Love, since it all fake for money, their no true love. **I too act to others as good for money.**

-> What you learn in School, College is totally waste - if you forget ? but the education system, **force to do in [Memorization-Centric Education System](https://engineer-work.github.io/Join-Company/education_system/education_system.html) for that system collecting and spending the money from our parents hardwork**. *Please, In future don't need to go to school,college.* since lot of free material in **Youtube** and **Internet**.
+> What you learn in School, College is totally waste - if you forget [(They not training for Long term and International Standard (IEEE, Spring Nature, Arxiv,...).
+Since, Human brain forget lot - cheating happen only to due Forgetting in Education or Any Field)]() ? but the education system, **force to do in [Memorization-Centric Education System](https://engineer-work.github.io/Join-Company/education_system/education_system.html) for that system collecting and spending the money from our parents hardwork**. *Please, In future don't need to go to school,college.* since lot of free material in **Youtube** and **Internet**.

 > Don't think why I not saying wrong about school.
 You itself know, how school doing, then why I said about school.